 The Project Sponsor, in coordination with FRA, will develop an Unanticipated Discoveries Plan ("UDP") to be included in construction and bidding documents for use by the Project contractor in the event of unanticipated discoveries or if known historic properties are affected in an unanticipated manner.
 The UDP will incorporate procedures for interacting with the media, a chain of contact, stop-work requirements, and other appropriate provisions.
-The Project Sponsor, in coordination with FRA, will submit the UDP to the Signatories and Concurring Parties and the Project Consulting Tribes for review and comment following the steps described in Stipulation X. The UDP will include the following components:
+The Project Sponsor, in coordination with FRA, will submit the draft UDP to the Signatories and Concurring Parties and Consulting Tribes for review and comment in accordance with Stipulation X. The UDP will include the following components: